Produced by Stanley Dorfman this was the BBC's response to Rediffusion's short series

 George Shearing, The Ramsey Lewis Trio and The Four Freshmen lined up as guests,

-however it got pushed back to mid-
+then set back to 4th August, however it got pushed back again to mid-

 Ahead of the first show Dusty commissions twenty new dresses for the show, costing her some £2500.
 Talking about the show to Disc Dusty said "It's going to take nearly all my salary but it's about my only real extravagance."